 - Chrome User Experience Report (CrUX).
-Here you can find information about the CWV performance of your website, based on real-life user data.
+Here you can find information about the core web vitals performance of your website, based on real-life user data.

-Once you identify where your website’s weak points are, focus on working on a strategy to fix them.
+Once you track your Google user experience scores, you can identify where your website’s weak points are, and focus on working on a strategy to fix them.

 How to Fix Core Web Vitals Issues?

 The good news is that issues can be fixed and Google core web vital stats can be improved.
 Optimizing your website will have a positive effect on your ranking and, what’s more, your traffic might get a boost too, because the UX will be better and your bounce rate will drop.